munozyanez/fcontrol_Archived/README.md

 This library is intended for the use with CMake build system.
 CmakeLists.txt is configured to search for the following dependencies as required:
 * fftw
 * eigen

-that you can install under a debian based linux with:
+You can install under a debian based linux with:
 ```
 sudo apt install fftw-dev libeigen3-dev
 ```